Tycho Brahe: Science and life on Uraniborg

 In April 1567, Tycho returned home from his travels, with a firm intention of becoming an astrologer.
 Although he had been expected to go into politics and the law, like most of his kinsmen, and although Denmark was still at war with Sweden, his family supported his decision to dedicate himself to the sciences.
-His father wanted him to take up law, but Tycho was allowed to travel to Rostock and then to Augsburg (where he built a great quadrant), Basel, and Freiburg.
-In 1568, he was appointed a canon at the Cathedral of Roskilde, a largely honorary position that would allow him to focus on his studies.
+His father wanted him to take up law, but Tycho was allowed to travel to Rostock and then to Augsburg, where he built a great quadrant, then Basel, and Freiburg.
+In 1568, he was appointed a canon at Roskilde Cathedral in Denmark, a largely honorary position that allowed him to focus on his studies.

 At the end of 1570, he was informed of his father's ill health, so he returned to Knutstorp Castle, where his father died on 9 May 1571.
 The war was over, and the Danish lords soon returned to prosperity.
-Soon, another uncle, Steen Bille, helped him build an observatory and alchemical laboratory at Herrevad Abbey.
-Tycho was acknowledged by King Frederick II who proposed to him that an observatory be built to better study the night sky.
-After accepting this proposal, the location for the Uraniborg's construction took place at a remote island called Hven in the Sont near Copenhagen, the earliest large observatory in Christian Europe.
+Soon, another uncle, Steen Bille, helped him build an observatory and alchemical laboratory at Herrevad Abbey, where Tycho was assisted by his keenest disciple, his younger sister Sophie Brahe.
+Tycho was acknowledged by King Frederick II, who proposed to him that an observatory be built to better study the night sky.
+After accepting this proposal, the location for the Uraniborg’s construction was set on an island called Hven, now Ven in the Sound not too far from Copenhagen, the earliest large observatory in Christian Europe.

+Tycho Brahe was highly appreciated by King Frederick II, and he was accepted and supported by people of high social status.
+He was supported by the church.
+The support Tycho Brahe received from the king allowed him to continue his research and make significant contributions to the field of astronomy.

+In the late 16th century, Tycho Brahe built an observatory called Uraniborg.
+It was built on the island of Hven located between the provinces of Zealand (Sjælland) and Scania (Skåne).
+The island was then an administrative part of Zealand.
+Later, after the Peace of Roskilde in 1658, Scania was conquered by the Swedes.
+In 1660, Hven became part of Sweden.
+In Tycho's time, it was all Denmark.
+He lived on Hven for approximately 21 years.
+He began to build Uraniborg in 1576 and moved there soon after.
+As Uraniborg was a significant and advanced observatory, it took years to complete.